Technical documentation

 | Billing | Stripe | Subscription management; no card data touches LeakIQ servers |

-All routes under /operations/* enforce authentication at the layout level — unauthenticated requests are redirected to /login before any data is fetched.
+All routes under /operations/* enforce authentication at the layout level, unauthenticated requests are redirected to /login before any data is fetched.
 Workspaces with a paused subscription are redirected to the billing page before any operational data is accessible.

 Connectors

 LeakIQ connects to your existing billing, accounting, payment and CRM systems using read-only credentials.
 LeakIQ never writes back to any connected system.
-Each connector is individually managed — you can add, pause or remove any connection at any time.
+Each connector is individually managed, you can add, pause or remove any connection at any time.

-| Connector | Category | Auth method | Data LeakIQ reads (read-only) |
+| Connector | Category | Auth method | Data LeakIQ reads (read-only) | Status |

-| Stripe | Billing & payments | API key (restricted, read-only) | Charges, payment intents, disputes, subscriptions |
+| Stripe | Billing & payments | OAuth 2.0 (Stripe App) | Invoices and payment intents, including failed collections | Live |

-| Xero | Accounting | OAuth 2.0 | Invoices, credit notes, payments, bank transactions |
+| Xero | Accounting | OAuth 2.0 | Invoices and payments | Live |

-| Salesforce | CRM | OAuth 2.0 | Opportunities, renewals, account billing activity |
+| Salesforce | CRM | OAuth 2.0 | Opportunities and contract renewals | Live |

-| HubSpot | CRM | OAuth 2.0 | Deals, contacts, renewal activity, pipeline events |
+| HubSpot | CRM | OAuth 2.0 | Deals, contacts, renewal activity, pipeline events | In progress |

-| QuickBooks Online | Accounting | OAuth 2.0 | Invoices, payments, credit memos, AR ageing |
+| NetSuite | ERP / accounting | OAuth 2.0 (token-based) | Invoices, customer payments, AR activity | In progress |

-| Chargebee | Subscription billing | API key | Subscriptions, invoices, dunning events |
+| Zuora | Subscription billing | OAuth 2.0 | Subscriptions, invoices, payment failures | In progress |

-| Zuora | Subscription billing | API key | Billing runs, usage records, invoice items |
+| Chargebee | Subscription billing | API key | Subscriptions, invoices, dunning events | In progress |

-| Braintree | Payments | API key | Transactions, disputes, chargebacks |
+| Braintree | Payments | API key | Transactions, disputes, chargebacks | In progress |

-| Zapier | Automation / webhook | Webhook secret (timing-safe verified) | Any event payload from Zapier-connected apps |
+| Zapier | Automation / webhook | Webhook secret (timing-safe verified) | Any event payload from Zapier-connected apps | In progress |

 Removing a connection from the Connected Systems page deletes the encrypted credential immediately.
 LeakIQ will make no further API calls to that system.